 The three-year reporting cycles for the strategy will ensure that progress is recorded and necessary action taken.
 The Scottish Biodiversity List (2004) will be categorised to help clarify which species and habitats require priority action.

 A structure of working groups leads delivery of each main strand in the 2020 Challenge.
-Details of all these groups can be found in Scottish Biodiversity Governance.
+Details of all these groups are being updated.

 A strategy for 2020